Endless Travel Plans

 The Bottom Line

-The best US family vacation for 2026 depends entirely on your kids' ages and your daily budget — but families seeking the highest value should look first at the Great Smoky Mountains ($175–$300/day), Washington D.C. ($250–$400/day with mostly free attractions), and San Diego ($400–$600/day, year-round weather).
+The best US family vacation for 2026 depends on your kids' ages and your daily budget.
+Families seeking the highest value should look first at the Great Smoky Mountains ($175–$300/day), Washington D.C. ($250–$400/day with mostly free attractions), and San Diego ($400–$600/day, year-round weather) — the under-the-radar winner across all three is the Smokies, which costs less than half of Disney per day and still ranks top-5 in parent satisfaction.

 Scenic Arizona highway at sunset perfect for a US family road trip